a-rohr/nermo_arduino_client/README.md

 # Nermo Arduino Client
-The arduino clinet is designed for Nermo-Lite.
+The arduino client is designed for Nermo-Lite.
 The arduino client running on the hardware model of Nermo that enables communication and control with the ROS backend of the mouse controller.
+The client does not handle the main controller computations.
+These are computed on a central computer using the [mouse_controller](https://github.com/a-rohr/nermo_compliant_robot_mouse) ROS modules.

 ## Nermo-Lite
 Nermo-Lite is a simpler, scaled-down version of Nermo that makes use of primarily off-the-shelf, unmodified components.
 The skeleton of Nermo has also been redesigned for Nermo-Lite to be printable on a regular desktop FDM printer, rather than the more complex and expensive SLS printers.